 In the temperate zone of the northern hemisphere, influenza activity remained at inter-seasonal levels in most countries.
 However, influenza activity continued to increase across the countries of the Arabian Peninsula.
-In the Caribbean, and tropical South American countries, influenza activity was low overall.
-In Central American countries, influenza activity increased in El Salvador and Nicaragua.
-In tropical Africa, increased influenza activity was reported from Western Africa.
-In Southern Asia, influenza activity was low across reporting countries.
-In South East Asia, influenza activity increased in Lao PDR and the Philippines in recent weeks.
+In the Caribbean, and tropical South American countries, influenza activity was low overall, except for Cuba and Jamaica.
+In Central American countries, influenza activity was elevated in El Salvador and Nicaragua.
+In tropical Africa, influenza activity remained elevated in some countries of Western Africa.
+In Southern Asia, influenza activity was low across reporting countries, but started to increase in Iran.
+In South East Asia, influenza activity continued to be reported in Lao PDR.
 In the temperate zones of the southern hemisphere, influenza activity was low in most countries, though influenza B virus detections continued to be reported in Chile.
-Worldwide, seasonal influenza A viruses continued to account for the majority of detections, though the proportion of influenza B viruses increased in recent weeks.
+Worldwide, seasonal influenza A viruses continued to account for the majority of detections.